JoeDavisGithub/JoeDavisGithub/README.md

 Junior Data Analyst | Passionate Programmer | Keen Student
 ----------------------------------------------------------

 Recently I completed a Data Technician Skills course with JustIT, that I applied to because of my passion for data, which I found during my degree while working with AI Data Models as it combined my love of computer logic and affinity for statistical problem solving.
 I hold a First-Class Bachelors Degree with Honours in Computer Science that i graduated with from City, University of London.
 I have developed a wide skillset including many programming languages, with a particular affinity for Python and Java, but also in softwares such as: PowerBI, Tableau, Excel and Access.
+However, my academic journey is never over and I am continuously looking for new skillsets to develop, and new techniques to add to my existing abilities.

 *   🌍  I'm based in East London: Dagenham
 *   🖥️  See my portfolio at [my own brief portfolio site](http://github.com/JoeDavisGithub/JoeDavisGithub.github.io)